daakiv/jsonld-templates/farajahMH/farajahMH_conceptNote.md

 <img width="519" height="352" alt="image" src="https://github.com/user-attachments/assets/13520193-5069-4970-9ad4-9a13d25a02b8" />

 <br />
 This structure is closely aligned with LOINC (Logical Observation Identifiers Names and Codes).
-LOINC acts as a common language for identifying and describing health measurements ("labs"), observations NLP makes from clinical notes and patient/provider conversations, panels of measurements, panels of observations (including questionnaires) and reports:
+LOINC acts as a common language for identifying and describing health measurements, observations, panels of measurements and reports that list observations and/or measurements.
 <br /><br />
 <img width="494" height="365" alt="image" src="https://github.com/user-attachments/assets/437992c2-e90f-4341-9187-004e5e437274" />
 <br />